paolorechia/snake_py32/README.md

 2. snake_core.py.
 This is the actual snake game, it is called by the main menu when the user clicks the "play" button.

 3. settings_menu.py: The settings menu, called when the user clicks the "settings" button.
-Only one option can be changed for now: the snake movement speed.
+Only one option can be changed for now: the snake initial movement speed.

 4. settings.py: This file is actually a variable storage.
 It contains a few global variables that are used by the other python scripts.
 It could be replaced by a generic text file (though that would demand some changes in the